M-Files/VAF.Extensions.Community/Readme.md

 This library is available [via nuget](https://www.nuget.org/packages/MFiles.VAF.Extensions/).
 The simplest way to get started with this library is to add the `MFiles.VAF.Extensions` package to your existing [Vault Application Framework](https://developer.m-files.com/Frameworks/Vault-Application-Framework/) project.
 This library requires the use of the Vault Application Framework 2.1 or higher.

+## Migrating versions

+* Major version increments (e.g. 1.x to 2.x) introduce significant breaking changes including new functionality.
+Migrating between major versions may require significant code changes depending on your existing code.
+* Minor version increments (e.g. 1.1.x to 1.2.x) are generally additive in nature but may include smaller breaking changes such as the movement of classes between namespaces.
+Migrating between minor versions may require small code changes depending on your existing code.
+* Build version increments (e.g. 1.1.5 to 1.1.10) are generally bugfixes and should not include any breaking changes.  **Note that build version increments in pre-release builds may contain significant breaking changes; 1.2.3-alpha may be sigificantly different to 1.2.2-alpha.**

+### Migrating from 1.1 to 1.2

+VAF Extensions 1.2 has removed the `MFiles.VAF.Extensions.MultiServerMode` namespace that was introduced in 1.1.
+This change was made to reinforce that the `ConfigurableVaultApplicationBase<T>` class and the `TaskQueueBackgroundOperation` helpers are designed for all M-Files installations, not just those actively using Multi-Server Mode.
+It is recommended that vault applications using the VAF Extensions library inherit from the  `MFiles.VAF.Extensions.ConfigurableVaultApplicationBase<T>` class.